amandasharief/lightning/src/DataMapper/README.md

 }
 ```

-By default the Data Mapper returns collection of entities in an array, however sometimes you might prefer this in a collection style object, simply override the internal factory method `createCollection` to create the collection object of your choice.

 ## Callbacks (PSR-14)

 The follow callbacks are supported and the `EventManger` which is a tiny and highly efficient `PSR-14` implementation, using a single object to register, unregister and dispatch events.
 The `EventManagerInterface` is an extension to the `EventDispatcherInterface` offer methods to standardize how to register and unregister events, as well methods to create a more efficient dispatch process which is extremly imporant in classes where there could many events dispatched (e.g Database)